 What is the Food Like at Prima Life?

 No matter which resort I researched, there were always complaints about the food.
-I’m guessing this is human nature, although I think when it comes to food, those of us fortunate to live in North America or Europe are simply too picky, and judging by many of the guests would be better off skipping a couple of meals 🙂 With this in mind, I felt the food at Prima Life was excellent, not just in variety but quality as well.
+I’m guessing this is human nature, although I think when it comes to food, those of us fortunate to live in North America or Europe are simply too picky, and judging by many of the guests I saw at the resort, would be better off skipping a couple of meals 🙂 With this in mind, I felt the food at Prima Life was excellent, not just in variety but quality as well.

 The main buffet offers a nearly unlimited assortment of options for all tastes.
 It starts off with an extensive salad bar that alone would be a satisfying meal.
 On a side note, green peppers in Europe tend to be mild but not in Egypt, so be careful, they are extremely potent!
 After the salad bar, there is a station for freshly cooked food which varied from day to day: pasta, meat, and in the morning freshly made omelettes, which I took nearly every day.